Reach and complementarity of $\mu\to e$ searches: Abstract

 \section{Abstract}

 In Effective Field Theory, we describe $\mu\leftrightarrow e$ flavour changing transitions using an operator basis motivated by experimental observables.
 In a six-dimensional subspace probed by $\meg$, $\meee$ and $\mu\to e$ conversion on nuclei, we derive constraints on the New Physics scale from past and future experiments, illustrating the complementarity of the processes in an intuitive way.
-We also recall that a precise determination of the scalar quark currents in the nucleon will be required to distinguish scalar $\mu\to e$ interactions on $u$-quarks from those on $d$-quarks.